 - 1. Discuss the issue with the faculty member involved in the alleged violation.
 The discussion must take place within 30 calendar days after the end of the semester during which the alleged incident occurred.
 If the complaint is not resolved with the faculty involved, then go to the next step. - 2.
-Notify the Assistant Dean for Student Affairs, who will explain the grievance policy and the student's rights and responsibilities.
-The Assistant Dean for Student Affairs will assist the student in completing a written narrative describing the alleged violation of the protections described above.
+Notify the Coordinator of Access, Belonging and Community Engagement, who will explain the grievance policy and the student's rights and responsibilities.
+The Coordinator of Access, Belonging and Community Engagement will assist the student in completing a written narrative describing the alleged violation of the protections described above.
 The narrative must contain the nature of the problem or complaint, reasonable evidence to support the case, background material, and a description of what has been done to resolve the problem. - 3.
-Meet with the Executive Associate Dean for Academics and Accreditation and submit the written narrative describing the alleged violation.
+Meet with the Interim Associate Dean for Access, Belonging and Community Engagement and submit the written narrative describing the alleged violation.
 The written narrative must be submitted no later than one semester after the alleged violation has occurred.
-The Executive Associate Dean for Academics and Accreditation will send to the student a written response within 10 regular working days following the meeting.
-If, after receiving the Executive Associate Dean for Academics and Accreditation' response, the complaint is not resolved to the aggrieved student's satisfaction, the student must notify the Executive Associate Dean for Academics and Accreditation within 10 working days of receiving the letter and request a grievance hearing.
-The Executive Associate Dean for Academics and Accreditation will appoint an Ad Hoc Grievance Committee of four faculty members, one of whom will serve as chair, and three students to conduct the grievance hearing.
+The Interim Associate Dean for Access, Belonging and Community Engagement will send to the student a written response within 10 regular working days following the meeting.
+If, after receiving the Interim Associate Dean for Access, Belonging and Community Engagement response, the complaint is not resolved to the aggrieved student's satisfaction, the student must notify the Interim Associate Dean for Access, Belonging and Community Engagement within 10 working days of receiving the letter and request a grievance hearing.
+The Interim Associate Dean for Access, Belonging and

+Community Engagement will appoint an Ad Hoc Grievance Committee of four faculty members, one of whom will serve as chair, and three students to conduct the grievance hearing.
 The grievance hearing will be held within 10 regular working days of the student's request.
-The Executive Associate Dean for Academics and Accreditation will distribute the written narrative of the student's grievance to the Ad Hoc Grievance

-Committee and the faculty alleged to have caused the violation at the time of appointment to the Ad Hoc Committee.
+The Interim Associate Dean for Access, Belonging and Community Engagement will distribute the written narrative of the student's grievance to the Ad Hoc Grievance Committee and the faculty alleged to have caused the violation at the time of appointment to the Ad Hoc Committee.
+The Coordinator of Student Services will also receive a copy of the grievance.

 - 4. Attend the grievance hearing and present the alleged violation(s) to the Ad Hoc Grievance Committee and answer questions.
 The faculty member(s) who is alleged to have caused the grievance has the right to be present during all presentations of evidence to the Committee.
 The student and the faculty member may call witnesses.
-However, the Chair of the Ad Hoc Grievance Committee must be notified in writing at least 24 hours before the hearing of the names of all witnesses and the reason each witness has been called. - 5.
+However, the Chair of the Ad Hoc Grievance Committee and the Faculty Chair must be notified in writing at least 24 hours before the hearing of the names of all witnesses and the reason each witness has been called. - 5.
 It is the responsibility of the student and the faculty member, respectively, to arrange for the appearance of witnesses.
-The Executive Associate Dean for Academics and Accreditation may not attend the grievance hearing. - 6.
+The Interim Associate Dean for Access, Belonging and Community Engagement may not attend the grievance hearing. - 6.
 The Ad Hoc Grievance Committee must schedule a hearing; inform the faculty involved in writing and schedule their appearances at the hearing; maintain accurate, confidential records of the case; conduct the hearing in a fair and impartial manner; and inform the student and the faculty member(s) of the decision within two regular working days of the hearing.